rngtang/Telephone-Assistant/README.md

 To update the Assistant settings, you can follow the `update_assistant.py` template, found in `/home/colabdev/Desktop/telephone-assistant/assistant/API_calls_samples`.

 ## Known Bugs
-Currently, there are errors with the assistant recognizing when a function call is necessary.
-For example, if you ask, "Where is Lily?", the assistant with think Lily is a person (rather than the library) and call the function.
+Currently, there are a few errors with the assistant recognizing when a function call is necessary.
+For example, if you ask, "Where is Lily?", the assistant with sometimes think Lily is a person (rather than a typo for the library) and call the function.
 Additionally, the assistant sometimes gets confused between when to use one function versus the other (get_workers vs get_student_devs).

+Furthermore, sometimes the function calls seem to conflict with knowledge inside the knowledge base PDF.
+We tried to store some information about FTEs and student devs on the PDF, but the assistant seems to want to function call whenever asked about any person, and as a result will get confused when asked questions about FTEs and student dev expertise.